fraction/readme-boilerplate/README.md

 ## Usage

-Edit `README.md` with the name of your project, a description, installation instructions, usage instructions, how to get support, and how people can contribute to your project.
+Replace the contents of `README.md` with your project's:

+* Name
+* Description
+* Installation instructions
+* Usage instructions
+* Support instructions
+* Contributing instructions

+Feel free to remove any sections that aren't applicable to your project.

 ## Support

-Please open an issue to receive support for this project.
+Please [open an issue](https://github.com/christianbundy/readme-boilerplate/issues/new) for questions and concerns.

 ## Contributing

-Fork the project, create a new branch, make your changes, and open a pull request.
+Fork the project, commit your changes, and [open a pull request](https://github.com/christianbundy/readme-boilerplate/compare/).